lexnederbragt/MBV3070-H19/0_Variables_Types.md

 ```python
    print b
 ```
+Q: what happened when you typed in b, without assigning a value to b first?

 Python also has what is called strong typing, this means that python will protest if you do something that the datatype does not allow for.
-As an example, what happens when we try to "combine" two Python variables, string and integer:
+As an example, what happens when we try to concatenate, i.e. combine two Python variables, string and integer:

 ```python
    string = "green"